SyXo/telegramFileManager/README.md

 * Fast downloading and uploading of files (10Mbit UP | 15Mbit DOWN)
 * Ability to upload/download multiple files at once (after 4 there if no speed benefit)
-* Canceling and resuming file transfer progress (WIP)
+* Canceling and resuming file transfers
 * Interface that is similar to `rtorrent`

 ## Installing requirements